Publisher of hydroxychloroquine study touted by Trump says the research didn't meet its standards - KVIA

 The International Society of Antimicrobial Chemotherapy published the study online in its journal, the International Journal of Antimicrobial Agents, on March 20.

-“Although ISAC recognises it is important to help the scientific community by publishing new data fast, this cannot be at the cost of reducing scientific scrutiny and best practices,” according to the April 3 statement by Andreas Voss, the president of the society.
+The society and the publisher of the journal, Elsevier, issued a joint statement that “concerns have been raised regarding the content, the ethical approval of the trial and the process that this paper underwent to be published within International Journal of Antimicrobial Agents.”

+According to the statement, the study authors had been contacted to address concerns, and that “additional independent peer review is ongoing to ascertain whether concerns about the research content of the paper have merit.”

-Voss noted that one of the study authors, Jean-Marc Rolain, is editor-in-chief of the medical journal.
+One of the study’s co-authors, Jean-Marc Rolain, is also editor-in-chief of the journal.

-“Despite some suggestions online as to the reliability of the article’s peer review process, the process did adhere to the industry’s peer review rules,” Voss wrote.
-“Given his role as Editor in Chief of this journal, Jean-Marc Rolain had no involvement in the peer review of the manuscript and has no access to information regarding its peer review.”
+The statement noted that Rolain was not involved in the peer review of the manuscript.

+The statement from the society and Elsevier is dated April 3, but a previous statement with the same date was on the same webpage and has since been removed.

 Voss, Rolain and Didier Raoult, a lead study author, did not immediately respond to CNN emails seeking comment.